 the regular back you would usually find the NASA part and serial numbers.

-removed suggesting that this back was likely just a placeholder to
+suggesting that this back was likely just a placeholder to protect the

-function to the consumer MF-14, with some NASA additions.
-The rear
+to the consumer MF-14, with some NASA additions.
+The rear of the NASA

-of the NASA modified version will include either a decal with the
+modified version will include either a decal with the back's NASA's

-back's NASA's Part Number and Serial Number or, in some early versions
+Part Number and Serial Number or, in some early versions of this back,

-of this back, the NASA part and serial numbers would be printed directly
+the NASA part and serial numbers would be printed directly on the back,

-on the back, in the section where the LCD resides, but in the lower
+in the section where the LCD resides, but in the lower left corner.

-left corner.
-This location for the PN and SN did not last long when
+This location for the PN and SN did not last long when NASA decided

-NASA decided to apply a 'cheat sheet' decal with Astronaut instructions
+to apply a 'cue card' decal with Astronaut instructions on how to

-on how to operate the back, so the Part and Serial numbers were then
+operate the back, so the Part and Serial numbers were then changed to

-changed to the decal and placed to the left as seen in the sample
+the decal and placed to the left as seen in the sample above.
+Many backs

 MF-14 enabled the Astronauts to imprint data in the lower right corner